Naruno/Naruno/docs/creating_a_app/remote.md

 ## Integration

-Using the Decentra Network Remote App library, you can easily send and receive public messages between users on the network.
+Using the Naruno Remote App library, you can easily send and receive public messages between users on the network.
 Here's how to get started:

 ### Sending a Message